mnewk555/blockchain-homework/README.md

 Explanation of geth command flags:

---datadir Points to the file folder of the node to be run.
+--datadir Points to the file folder of the node to be run.<br/>
---mine Activates mining.
+--mine Activates mining.<br/>
---unlock Unlocks the account such that it can send transactions.
+--unlock Unlocks the account such that it can send transactions.<br/>
---minerthreads Number of CPU threads to use for mining.
+--minerthreads Number of CPU threads to use for mining.<br/>
---port Select port for node usage.
+--port Select port for node usage.<br/>
---bootnodes Points to the address of the first node for node linkage.
+--bootnodes Points to the address of the first node for node linkage.<br/>
---rpc Enable remoted procedure calls so as to interact with node1.
+--rpc Enable remoted procedure calls so as to interact with node1.<br/>
---allow-insecure-unlock Bypass security for unlock with HTTP open.
+--allow-insecure-unlock Bypass security for unlock with HTTP open.<br/>
---ipcdisable Disable the IPC-RPC server for the sake of Windows compatibility.
+--ipcdisable Disable the IPC-RPC server for the sake of Windows compatibility.<br/>

 Using MyCrypto to Send Transactions:
 1. Open MyCrypto